 General Course Policies

-Please read these policies, which apply to all courses that I teach unless I tell you otherwise.
+These policies apply to all my courses unless I say otherwise.

 1. Revising Major Project Submissions